Background on EU GCC energy cooperation

 Mr. Frank Wouters has been leading renewable energy projects, transactions, and technology development for over 25 years.
 He has played a lead role in development of renewable generation projects valued at over $4.5 billion.
 These range from small scale PV solar electrification in Uganda to the 100MW Shams I Concentrated Solar Plant (CSP) in the UAE, and strategic equity investment in the London Array, the world’s largest offshore wind project.
 His transactions have received multiple project finance “Deal of the Year” awards.

-Qualified with a Master of Science in Mechanical Engineering from Delft University, he is fluent in English and German, as well as Dutch.
+Qualified with a Master of Science in Mechanical Engineering from Delft University, he is fluent in English, German and Dutch.

 Dr. Mustapha Taoumi is the Energy Technology Expert of the “EU GCC Clean Energy Technology Network” project, since January 2016.